-Figure 6 shows the basic layout for measuring side clearance angles.
+Figure 8 shows the basic layout for measuring side clearance angles.
+Figure 9 shows the steps with photographs.
 A V-block is clamped to the centering post and its surfaces can be used for references.
 From these surfaces, angle gauges can be attached.
 A test indicator is mounted on the grinding head so that the tip runs on the angle gauge.
 If the grinder is set to the correct angle, the indicator reading will not change as the grinding head is cycles in and out.